michielbdejong/tripledoc/docs/writing-a-solid-app/3-reading-data.md

 `getNodeRef` instead.

 The second thing to consider is that we cannot make any assumptions about what data is or is not present in the user's Pod.
-Thus, `profile.getLiteral(foaf.name)` might also return `null`.
-This could happen if the profile does not include the user's name, if the name is stored differently (e.g. using `foaf:firstName` and `foaf:familyName`), or the `foaf:name` is not a Literal.
+Thus, `user.getLiteral(foaf.name)` might also return `null`.
+This could happen if the Document does not include the user's name, if the name is stored differently (e.g. using `foaf:firstName` and `foaf:familyName`), or the `foaf:name` is not a Literal.

 Now that we're able to read data from the user's WebID, let's find out how we can read arbitrary